Ghost Hunter (novel): Writing

 Paver confirmed in her official podcast that the Soul Eater Eostra will be a main character in the book.
 She said that writing the book had given her bad dreams, particularly the parts with Eostra, but she considered it to be a good sign.

 Cover

 Paver said: "A week ago, though, I had a conversation with John Fordham, who designs the cover, and I told him the bare bones of the story, so he could start thinking of the cover.
 Given the themes in the book, it will probably be purplish, and Wolf and Torak may feature prominently.
 I sent John a photograph of an amazing Stone Age cave picture of an eagle owl.
-It's tens of thousands of years old, and yet could have been made by Eostra yesterday.
+It's tens of thousands of years old and yet could have been made by Eostra yesterday.
 Seriously spooky.
-Who knows what designs it will inspire?"
+Who knows what design it will inspire?"

 Setting

-Paver said on her official website that she would be travelling into the mountains to get inspiration for the book.
+Paver said on her official website that she would be traveling into the mountains to get inspiration for the book.
 She also said that she hoped to meet some eagle owls at close quarters, a hint that the book would feature Eostra.

+Reception

+The Independents Christina Hardyment called Ghost Hunter a "thrilling adventure" and highlighted novel's "thoroughly-researched wilderness lore".
+Hardyment concluded, "The finale is a climax as intense as Tolkien's fall of Mordor", and noted "Paver succeeds in creating a conclusion with no mawkishness when she resolves the relationship between Torak and Renn – and, of course, Wolf", who she deemed to be "everyone's favourite character".

+LUCA777, writing for The Guardian, referred to the novel as a "magical adventure".